-Making the trip down to Top Gun again from Long Island, Lou Cetrangelo of Saint James, NY, has decided to bring a new aircraft this year in the form of a Ziroli-designed FG-1D Corsair, which he will be flying in the Pro-Am Sportsman category.
-Lou loves cool engines, so a new DLA 4-cylinder engine is bolted to the firewall.
-It is a bit overpowered at 128cc, but it looks and sounds great turning a 26×14 3-blade carbon-fiber prop.
-With its optional slanted plug configuration, it fits nicely in the stock cowl with 1/4 inch of clearance on both sides in the cowl.
-It comes with two ignition modules and two exhaust stacks.
+A WW II warbird pro, Lou Cetrangelo of Saint James, NY flies an amazingly well built Corsair.
+A Ziroli design, Lou’s Goodyear FG-1D Corsair, (which he has flown in the Pro-Am Sports Propeller category at Top Gun), . sports a new DLA 4-cylinder engine from Goldensky RC.
+With a 128cc displacement it is a bit overpowered, but the Corsair looks and sounds great turning a 26×14 3-blade carbon-fiber prop.
+With its optional slanted plug configuration, it fits nicely in the stock cowl.
+It features two ignition modules and two exhaust stacks.

 The Ziroli fiberglass fuselage comes with a separate tail section that is attached later on in the construction, and it made working on the Corsair a bit easier.
 Lou cut slots in the elevator and stabilizer for scale hinging and used a length of music wire with an internal control horn for control.
 He also fabricated two elevator horns from G10 fiberglass material attached to an aluminum rod for internal control.
 Though a wing kit is available, Lou cut out all the parts himself with a band saw and scroll saw.

 The tail gear is from Sierra Giant Scale, and Lou’s Spektrum DX18 built-in sequencer feature will be used to operate the landing gear and gear doors.
 He installed a separate air valve for each gear and door as well as for a functional sliding canopy.
 For increased scale detailing, Lou made up framework parts for the inside of the landing-gear doors using 3D printing from Shapeways.com.
 KlassKote epoxy paint and clear coat was used for the finish, and the total weight of the Corsair is 40.5 pounds.